Skip to content

 Zoloft Overdose Treatment

-Treatment for a Zoloft overdose usually involves supportive care, which may include intravenous fluids (IV), medications to reduce stomach irritation, and medications to treat seizures, agitation, and other overdose effects.
+Treatment for a Zoloft overdose usually involves supportive care, including intravenous fluids (IV), medications to reduce stomach irritation, and medications to treat seizures, agitation, and other overdose effects.
 It’s also important to watch for changes in the person’s mental status or condition.
 In some cases, further treatment may be necessary.

 Side Effects of Zoloft Most Common FAQs